ddelong/ddelong.github.io/_posts/2004-10-09-gmail-atom-feed.md

 categories:
   - Technology
 ---
 Like RSS/Atom feeds?
 Have Gmail?
-Let&#8217;s combine the two!
+Let's combine the two!

 Fire up your RSS reader and plug this URL into it: <https://gmail.google.com/gmail/feed/atom>